ptiede/Comrade.jl/docs/src/benchmarks.md

 # Benchmarks

 `Comrade` was partially designed with performance in mind.
-Solving imaging inverse problem is traditionally very computational expensive, especially when using Bayesian inference.
+Solving imaging inverse problems is traditionally very computationally expensive, especially since Comrade uses Bayesian inference.
 To benchmark `Comrade` we will compare it to two of the most common modeling or imaging packages within the EHT:

 - [eht-imaging](https://github.com/achael/eht-imaging/)
 - [Themis](https://iopscience.iop.org/article/10.3847/1538-4357/ab91a4)

 `eht-imaging`[^1] or `ehtim` is a Python package that is widely used within the EHT for its imaging and modeling interfaces.
-It is easy to use and is widely used in the EHT.
-However, to specify the model the user must specify how to calculate the models complex visibilities **and** its gradients.
-This allows eht-imaging's modeling package to achieve acceptable speeds.
+It is easy to use and is commonly used in the EHT.
+However, to specify the model, the user must specify how to calculate the model's complex visibilities **and** its gradients, allowing eht-imaging's modeling package to achieve acceptable speeds.

-Themis is a C++ package that is focused on providing Bayesian estimates of the image structure.
-In fact, `Comrade` took some design cues's from `Themis`.
-Additionally, Themis was designed to solely work with distributed computing systems.
-Themis however, has been used in a variety of EHT publications and is the standard Bayesian modeling tool used in the EHT.
+Themis is a C++ package focused on providing Bayesian estimates of the image structure.
+In fact, `Comrade` took some design cues from `Themis`.
+Themis has been used in various EHT publications and is the standard Bayesian modeling tool used in the EHT.
 However, `Themis` is quite challenging to use and requires a high level of knowledge from its users, requiring them to understand makefile, C++, and the MPI standard.
+Additionally, Themis provides no infrastructure to compute gradients, instead relying on finite differencing, which scales poorly for large numbers of model parameters.

 ## Benchmarking Problem

-For our benchmarking problem we analyze a problem very similar to the problem explained in [Making an Image of a Black Hole](@ref).
-Namely we will consider fitting the 2017 M87 April 6 data using an m-ring and a single Gaussian component.
-To see the code we used for `Comrade` and `eht-imaging` please see the end of this page.
+For our benchmarking problem, we analyze a situation very similar to the one explained in [Making an Image of a Black Hole](@ref).
+Namely, we will consider fitting 2017 M87 April 6 data using an m-ring and a single Gaussian component.
+Please see the end of this page to see the code we used for `Comrade` and `eht-imaging`.

 ## Results